 After leaving rehab, you will undoubtedly encounter some of the same triggers that initially contributed to your substance abuse problem.
 This may include certain friends or family members with whom you have habitually drunk alcohol or taken drugs, social settings where sanctioned activities or even calendar events where insobriety is tolerated, even expected.

 In the beginning, it may be necessary to avoid all people and places that carry such associations.
-However, rather than live in deprivation, try to substitute one activity for another, especially where imbibing is impossible.
-For example, you may choose to spend New Year’s Eve camping under the stars with friends rather than attending a party where drugs and alcohol will be widely available.
+However, rather than live in deprivation and restrict yourself, try to substitute one activity for another, especially where imbibing is impossible.
+For example, you may choose to spend New Year’s Eve camping under the stars with close friends rather than attending a party where drugs and alcohol will be widely available.
+Embrace the tranquility and beauty of nature as you create new memories and build healthier habits.
+By immersing yourself in positive experiences, you can pave the way for a fulfilling and substance-free life.

 Maintaining Sobriety For Life